carlaecomp/data_manipulation_and_analysis_fwi/view_data/README.md

 ``````

 ### Format of param_model.txt
-* name of velocity model
+* path from the velocity model
 * folder wich the images will saved
 * nz of the initial velocity model
 * ny of the initial velocity model